richardTowers/the-training-mews/src/contact.md

 ## Contact

-For any questions about finding a trainer to train with, get in touch <a href="mailto:admin@thetrainingmews.co.uk">admin@thetrainingmews.co.uk</a>.
+For any questions about finding a trainer to train with, get in touch admin@thetrainingmews.co.uk.

 ## Where to find us